 Ethical responsibility: By teaching the consequences of a decision, and highlighting one’s moral obligations, a student learns ethical, responsible decision making.
 For example, before a student looks at someone else’s test, they consider the consequences of cheating if caught.
 Another example would be if a student has not completed their homework and is deciding between playing or finishing homework.
 They would be taught to strongly evaluate all the many repercussions of getting a bad grade by not doing homework.

+Lastly, when it comes to understanding great ways for achieving goals and making decisions, it’s imperative that one understands the benefits behind them too.
 As K-12 children grow, they face challenges every day which require them to make decisions.
 For a kindergartener, it may be the choice of whether or not to share a toy or a snack.
 For a high schooler, it could be making a large number of academic decisions during exams, or when being influenced negatively by their peers regarding drugs and alcohol.
 The benefits to each age group are vastly different.

 K-12 students can learn how to develop non controversial standards of excellent behavior, which makes a teacher’s job much easier, impacts a schools culture, and directly affects a students trajectory for success in school and later in life.
 By developing the tools to make better decisions early on.
 Individuals are better equipped to solve the problems they face, and improve the speed to which they overcome challenges.